City Baking Guide

 How Taos Altitude Changes Baking

-At roughly 6,969 feet, gas expansion can outpace structure set in cakes and quick breads if leavening is not tuned down for altitude.
+At roughly 6,969 feet, gas expansion can outpace structure set in cakes and quick breads if you bring over sea-level or lower-elevation New Mexico formulas unchanged.

 Common Taos Baking Mistakes

-• Using sea-level proof clocks near 7,000 feet and baking dough after it has already peaked.
+• Using Albuquerque, Santa Fe, or sea-level proof clocks near 7,000 feet and baking dough after it has already peaked.

 • Keeping sugar and leavening unchanged in formulas that already rise aggressively at altitude.